felixmckenzie/T3A2-A-/README.md

 ## User Stories

-As Max, A Project Manager, I’m currently lacking visibility across all my projects.
-I would like a tool that allows me to plan and manage all of my team’s projects in one place, so that I know how many projects I have, what each includes and when each is happening.
+As Max, a Project Manager, I’m currently lacking visibility across all my projects.
+I want a tool that allows me to plan and manage all of my team’s projects in one place, so that I know how many projects I have, what each includes and when each is happening.

-As Michael, A Frontend Developer on a team, when working on a project I want to be able to view a task’s priority status, so I know what tickets will make the most impact with achieving the project goals.
+As Michael, a Frontend Developer on a team, when working on a project I want to be able to view a task’s priority status, so I know what tickets will make the most impact with achieving the project goals.

-As Sarah, A Product Manager, I want to be able to see how much (or little) work each individual team member has on their plate, so I know who to delegate tasks to.
+As Sarah, a Product Manager, I want to be able to see how much (or little) work each individual team member has on their plate, so I know who to delegate tasks to.

-As Lisa, A freelance Web Developer, I want to be able to set due dates for projects, so I can manage my workload and stay on track with client requests.
+As Lisa, a freelance Web Developer, I want to be able to set due dates for projects, so I can manage my workload and stay on track with client requests.

+As George, a UX/UI Designer, I want to be able to comment on project tasks that are assigned to fellow team members, so I can ask how a task is progressing and provide feedback to the developers on my team.